14 Ways to Prevent Dementia - The Evidence-Based Changes to Make Today

-50% of us can prevent dementia using just a few of this list of 14 strategies.
+At least 50% of us who are at risk for dementia can prevent it using just a few of this list of 14 strategies - according to the most solid research we have so far.

-It’s rare to have so many notable, excellent scientists come together without much industry sponsorship to write such a comprehensive prevention strategy for dementia.
-Remember that each individual has a unique risk profile.
-Understanding that will help you better prioritize the most effective steps.
+It’s rare to have so many notable, excellent scientists come together without much industry sponsorship to write such a comprehensive prevention strategy for dementia published in The Lancet.

 In descending order, this is what’s been shown on population-level data to help prevent up to 50% of dementia.